thereseohanlon/java-training-revenue/README.md

 8. Change the ```patientId``` field in ```Screening``` to be an instance of ```Patient```.
 You will need to update the constructor, getters & setters.
 9. Rerun the app and verify the same info is printed to the console.
 10. Update the patient's name using the setter on the ```Patient``` class.
 Verify the new name is printed.
-11. Once everything's done, merge your changes into your main branch and push it up to InnerSource!
+11. Once everything's done, merge your changes into your main branch and push it up to GitHub!

 *Hints*
 * In most project you have a main branch and your own dev branch.
 Call the branch something identifiable, such as john_doe_dev, or day_1.